Technology for Rehabilitation

 She continues to teach at Sheffield Hallam University, mainly on their online Vocational Rehabilitation MSc programme.
 Using the same skills as she does in practice, Emma ensures that online learning is simple, interesting and inclusive to all, no matter what the level of IT knowledge is.

-works as an Occupational Therapist with both adults and children with a range of disabilities.
+Russ is as an occupational therapist who works with both adults and children with a range of disabilities.
 He has a postgraduate qualification in the field of ergonomics and also has teaching qualifications in both mainstream education and for those with additional learning needs.

 Russ has more than 20 years experience in helping people to develop their full potential.
 His interest in using technology to enable people includes communication, environmental control, photography and music creation technology and extends to engineering solutions if they are not readily available, for example he will modify children’s toys to enable them to be switch controlled.
 However, he also recognises that simple strategies can often be the most effective, especially when coupled with person-centred support and tuition, and training for carers and family members.